 One of the biggest components of good communication is understanding.
 If either participant in a conversation isn’t fully understood, then good communication isn’t happening.
-Making certain that both participants are being heard clearly is particularly important when hearing loss is a concern.
+Making sure that both participants are being heard clearly is important when hearing loss is a concern.

 If you work in an assembly area that is open to the public (such as courtrooms, movie theaters, classrooms, stadiums, museums, or other similar venues), you will probably have occasional interactions with those who have hearing loss.